DonnyMatchen/DendroFinance/README.md

 * In Linux systems using the Nautilus filesystem interface or derivatives, there seems to be a problem when .jar files are run.
 It seems to set the working directory to the home folder rather than the directory the .jar file is in.
   * Due to this, the Linux version of the software comes with a run script for convenience

+# CONFIGURATION
+the following is an explanation of configuration options available for each profile
+* US Date Format: if checked, February 21 will appear as 02/21/2016 and 21/02/2016 if unchecked.
+  * default: checked
+* Log: if checked, the application will save log files when closed normally.
+If fatal conditions are encountered, log files will be saved regardless of this setting.
+  * default: unchecked
+* Use Day Not Time: if checked, LDate objects will be displayed without a time.
+  * default: unchecked
+* Large: if checked, the application will assume that files are potentially too large to be assimilated and processed as a whole.
+Unless you are dealing with very large files (greater than 2 GB), this option is not recommended as it is generally slower.
+  * default: unchecked
+* Precision: the precision of mathematical calculations.
+  * default: 20
+* Log Level: the level at which logs will print in the console and be saved in a log file.
+  * Default: info
+* Main Currency: the currency of your region in which your standard accounting is required to be kept.
+  * Default: USD
+* Main Extra: the version of the Main Currency with extra decimal places
+  * Default: USD Extra
+* Block Size: the number of 16 byte blocks of data to be encrypted at a time when saving encrypted files.
+  * Default: 4 (64 bytes)

 # KNOWN PROBLEMS
 There is a tendency for some gui windows not to be sized correctly.
 I'm not quite sure why this happens, and there doesn't seem to be a fix for it.